AR vs AI Virtual Try-On: Which Technology Actually supports buyer confidence in 2026

 Identify which SKUs have the highest return rates, lowest conversion on PDPs, and most fit uncertainty.
 These are your priority candidates for AI model generation first.

-Use a platform that supports unlimited batch processing and produces diverse model images in 8K resolution with marketplace-compliant white backgrounds.
-Professional studio-quality product images generated this way replace traditional photoshoots for 90%+ of catalog SKUs.
+Use a platform that supports scalable batch processing and produces diverse model images in 8K resolution with marketplace-compliant white backgrounds.
+Professional studio-quality product images generated this way replace traditional photoshoots for meaningful of catalog SKUs.

 Select your highest-traffic categories or SKUs with the most sizing complexity for AR integration.
 Limit AR to categories where fit uncertainty is the primary purchase barrier rather than aesthetic preference.

-Measure conversion lift, return rate changes, and engagement rates separately for AR users versus non-AR users on the same SKUs.
+Measure performance lift, return rate changes, and engagement rates separately for AR users versus non-AR users on the same SKUs.
 Use these cohorts to build the business case for expanding either technology.

 The Bottom Line